Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 The reason prostitutes were entering the kingdom of God before priests was that they believed John's message and the priests did not.

 "Behold, the Lamb of God, who takes away the sin of the world" (Jn.
 1:29).

 You see, Christianity says that all of us, priests and prostitutes, have a morality problem–a sin problem (Rom.
 3:10).
-In various ways we have all rebelled against our Creator.
+In various ways we have all rejected and rebelled against our Creator.
 No one merits salvation.
 No one climbs the ladder.
 No one checks the boxes.
 No one passes the test.
 No one gets to God through moral effort.